 The shapes have a unique twist to them though – they are shaped like penguins!
 Hence the title of the game, “Whacky Penguins.“

-To prep the game, I printed out enough of the recording sheets for each student to have one, and then I prepped the dice.
+To prep the game, I printed out enough recording sheets (below) for each student to have one.
+Then I prepped the dice.

-I used these plastic insert pocket dice – I LOVE them!
-You just slide the cards right in and they are reusable and so easy to use!
+I used plastic insert pocket dice – LOVE them!
+You just slide the cards right in.
+They are reusable and so easy to use!

-But, don’t worry, if you don’t have them, I included a fold and tape die in the download for you too so that you can still play.
+But don’t worry if you don’t have them.
+I also included a fold and tape die in the download so that you can still play!

-They roll the die, saying the name of the shape.
-First up was a hexagon!
-Then they search and find it on their sheet, coloring the space above it on the graph.
+First, the students will roll the die, saying the name of the shape that lands face up.
+They will then search and find the shape on their recording sheet, coloring the space above it on the graph.

-You can also keep playing until they all reach the top, sort of like a graphing version of Bingo “blackout” if there is time.
-It’s such a fun way to get practice with shapes, and my kids always love dice games.
+You can also keep playing until all the penguins reach the top – sort of like a graphing version of Bingo “blackout”.

 Ready for some roll and graph fun?
-Grab your free copy of the penguin shape roll and graph game by clicking the yellow button at the end of the post.
+Grab your free copy of the penguin shape roll and graph game by clicking the large, yellow download button at the end of the post!